Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-90.
 Reinstatement.

-A. If the requirements for renewal of a license, as provided in 18VAC15-40-80, are not completed by the licensee within 30 days after the expiration date on the license, reinstatement of the license shall be required.
+A. If the requirements for renewal of a license, as provided in 18VAC15-40-80, are not completed by the licensee within 30 days after the expiration date on the license, reinstatement of the license will be required.

 Statutory Authority